Kishaz/KlinList/README.md

 # KlinList
-A pipeline for marine organisms species names auto-correction.
+A pipeline for marine organisms species names misspelling correction.